 Regular trains run from Cardiff’s Queen Street station to Cardiff Bay and city stops including Cathays, Ninian Park and Llandaff North.
 Trains from Cardiff Central station link to the Valleys and Vale of Glamorgan.

 Cardiff is flat, compact and easily to get around using a bike.
 You’ll find plenty of bike racks around the city centre, and cycle paths like the Taff Trail provide traffic-free routes.
 Didn’t bring your bike with you?
 Not to worry!
 With Nextbike, it has never been easier to get around Cardiff by bike.
 The high quality bikes are situated all across the city, all you have to do is create an account using your smart phone, and hire a bike.

-This is a fun and exciting way to get between the City Centre and Cardiff Bay, offering an unconventional means of transport for a capital city, and a short guided tour.
-If you are departing from Cardiff City Centre, you’ll find the waterbus stop in Bute Park, close to the west gate entrance and the Holiday Inn hotel.
+This is a fun and exciting way to get between the City Centre and Cardiff Bay.
+If you are departing from Cardiff City Centre, you’ll find the waterbus stop in Bute Park, close to the West Gate entrance and the Holiday Inn hotel.
 If you are departing from Cardiff Bay then you will depart from the dock located in front of Mermaid Quay and the Pierhead building.

 You can get in a licensed black cab at any designated taxi rank, or alternatively, you can book a taxi cab with a private company.
 The two most popular taxi companies in Cardiff are Dragon Taxi’s and Premier Taxi’s, both will charge roughly the same price for the same trip.
 We strongly recommend checking the estimated price of your journey with the driver before getting in the cab to make sure you have enough cash.
 Uber also operate within Cardiff.
 You can order an Uber ride by downloading the app.